Color Theory Basics: The Essential Guide for Designers

 Monochromatic Schemes

-Monochromatic palettes rely on a single hue with variations in saturation and brightness.
+Monochromatic palettes use one hue with variations in saturation and brightness.

 Hue, Saturation, and Brightness (HSB)

-To control color precisely, designers must understand its core attributes.
+To work with color precisely, understand its three core attributes.

 Hue